sudokyle/DDSA/CONTRIBUTING.md

 but with a postfix of`_test` added to it's name.
 - Unit tests live in the `test` folder, which mimics the `src` foldertree.
+- Once tests are written all unit test suites will need to be added to the ddsa_test.dart file in order for CI to pass.
+Any maintainer code reviewing PRs will deny them from being merged until this is done so.

 #### Single file Example:
 ```yaml